Seagate/cortx-k8s/README.md

 ## Solution YAML Overview

-The CORTX solution consists of all paramaters required to deploy CORTX on Kubernetes.
+The CORTX solution consists of all parameters required to deploy CORTX on Kubernetes.
 The pre-req, deploy, and destroy scripts parse the solution file and extract information they need to deploy and destroy CORTX.

 All paths below are prefixed with `solution.` for fully-qualified naming.
 ### Global parameters